nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 	- `addonID` is the ID of the add-on.
 This should match the `name` field in the add-on manifest, e.g. "speechPlayer"
 	- `stable|beta|dev` are the channel options, choose one of these.
 	- `addonUrl` is where the addon file is hosted.
-1. Edit the auto-generated json file as required.

 ## Filling out the template
+Edit the manually created or auto-generated JSON file as required.
 ### addonId
 The ID for the addon.
 This should match the name field in the addon manifest and the folder name for the submission.